adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-11-the-ultimate-guide-to-hugo-sections.md

             └── previous-years.md
 ```

-To give `xyzcompany.com/about-us/philanthropy/`&nbsp;its own separate layout, you’d create `layouts/about-us/philanthropy/section.html`&nbsp;because it’s a section — *and* specify `type: "about-us/philanthropy"`&nbsp;in the front matter of its index file.
-If you neglect that last part, its formatting will “cascade” down from the `layouts/about-us/`&nbsp;level.
+To give `xyzcompany.com/about-us/philanthropy/` its own separate layout, you’d create `layouts/about-us/philanthropy/section.html` because it’s a section — *and* specify `type: "about-us/philanthropy"` in the front matter of its index file.
+If you neglect that last part, its formatting will “cascade” down from the `layouts/about-us/` level.

 And what of the other two `.md` files therein?
-If it’s acceptable for them to share one layout, creating `layouts/about-us/philanthropy/single.html`&nbsp;would be sufficient.
-If you prefer they not look so similar, you can create a leaf bundle subfolder for each underneath `content/about-us/philanthropy/`&nbsp;and then make layouts at corresponding levels for each within `layouts/`, as explained earlier.
-In either case, you’ll need to make the fitting `type`&nbsp;declaration in each `.md`&nbsp;file’s front matter so as to avoid the aforementioned “cascading” effect from above.
+If it’s acceptable for them to share one layout, creating `layouts/about-us/philanthropy/single.html` would be sufficient.
+If you prefer they not look so similar, you can create a leaf bundle subfolder for each underneath `content/about-us/philanthropy/` and then make layouts at corresponding levels for each within `layouts/`, as explained earlier.
+In either case, you’ll need to make the fitting `type` declaration in each `.md` file’s front matter so as to avoid the aforementioned “cascading” effect from above.

 Finally: what about the templates themselves?
-How do you give each page more complex content than what you could derive from a simple `_index.md`&nbsp;or `index.md`&nbsp;file?
+How do you give each page more complex content than what you could derive from a simple `_index.md` or `index.md` file?
 And what about those items which probably *should* be the same site-wide, like headers and footers?
 Answering those questions would take us deeper into the general subject of Hugo template files than this article has the space, or scope, to cover.
 Nonetheless, we can make at least these two points:

-* The content for a *one-off* page, like our `xyzcompany.com/support/`&nbsp;example, probably should exist largely in that page’s template rather than only the page’s index file.
+* The content for a *one-off* page, like our `xyzcompany.com/support/` example, probably should exist largely in that page’s template rather than only the page’s index file.
 While this approach does require much more use of HTML and CSS, it also provides maximum control over where and how the content appears on the page.
-* Universal site-wide content, such as navigation elements and footers, should reside in&nbsp;[partial templates](https://gohugo.io/templates/partials/) (“partials”) — which, in our previous example, would exist in `layouts/partials/`&nbsp;and be called from there with the `partial`&nbsp;command (*e.g.*, `{% raw %}{{ partial "footer.html" }}{% endraw %}`&nbsp;if the partial template is `layouts/partials/footer.html`).
+* Universal site-wide content, such as navigation elements and footers, should reside in [partial templates](https://gohugo.io/templates/partials/) (“partials”) — which, in our previous example, would exist in `layouts/partials/` and be called from there with the `partial` command (*e.g.*, `{% raw %}{{ partial "footer.html" }}{% endraw %}` if the partial template is `layouts/partials/footer.html`).

 And, yes, in case you’re wondering: considerations like these definitely could pose problems for your non-technical clients at XYZ Company after you’ve finished developing their site.
-Fortunately, one of the many advantages of **choosing&nbsp;**[**CloudCannon**](https://cloudcannon.com/) **as the CMS for your Hugo project** is that, with CloudCannon, your clients can build and edit pages visually without having to see, much less write or edit, a single line of code\!
+Fortunately, one of the many advantages of **choosing **[**CloudCannon**](https://cloudcannon.com/) **as the CMS for your Hugo project** is that, with CloudCannon, your clients can build and edit pages visually without having to see, much less write or edit, a single line of code\!

 ## All together now

 This discussion of the nearly total control that Hugo gives you over a website’s structure may have you remembering a famous line from the late Stan Lee: “With great power comes great responsibility.”
 As you learn what we’ve explained within, you’re already assuming that responsibility.
 Good going\!
 But if you’re also ruefully recalling the old saw, “It’s lonely at the top,” fear not: when you make CloudCannon part of the project, you’re not alone at all.
 In fact, you have the leading SSG-savvy CMS and its team at your side.
 You can build that site with all the power Hugo gives you, confident that CloudCannon will make it simple for your clients to use and maintain.

-By the way, it’s also wise to learn from CloudCannon’s excellent&nbsp;[Hugo tutorial](https://cloudcannon.com/community/learn/hugo-tutorial/) by Farrel Burns.
-Regarding the subjects we covered in this article, you’ll particularly want to read the parts about&nbsp;[content](https://cloudcannon.com/community/learn/hugo-tutorial/content-and-blogging-in-hugo/#content-concepts) and&nbsp;[page bundles](https://cloudcannon.com/community/learn/hugo-tutorial/page-bundles-and-shortcodes/#page-bundles).
+By the way, it’s also wise to learn from CloudCannon’s excellent [Hugo tutorial](https://cloudcannon.com/community/learn/hugo-tutorial/) by Farrel Burns.
+Regarding the subjects we covered in this article, you’ll particularly want to read the parts about [content](https://cloudcannon.com/community/learn/hugo-tutorial/content-and-blogging-in-hugo/#content-concepts) and [page bundles](https://cloudcannon.com/community/learn/hugo-tutorial/page-bundles-and-shortcodes/#page-bundles).